gopro/facets-overview-spark/README.md

 #### pay attention to data types
  * The library takes the data types of the feature from DataFrame schema.
-If the schema is derived bu Spark from the data the schema may not accurate, the numerical data or integer data may become String type. especially the data frame is generated from SQL.
+If Spark derives the schema from the data using Spark SQL, the schema may not accurate, the numerical data or integer data may become as other types depending on the data,

 ```
  val df = spark.sql("select * from mytable")